 At this point, I am not sure he will change his mindset (though I am pretty convincing and have the case studies to prove we will succeed) because he sees digital marketing as a cost, not a long-term investment.
 If they ever hope to stand out online, they must commit to a digital marketing strategy to create content and optimize and promote it.

-Otherwise, they will rely on outbound tactics like cold calls, list buying, and paid ads which may or may not be successful - but it will certainly be expensive.
+Otherwise, they will rely on outbound tactics like cold calls, list buying, and paid ads, which may or may not be successful - but it will certainly be expensive.

 Make no mistake; this is a strategic decision, not just a one-time tactical marketing campaign.